 The austere yet elegant city of Helsinki has been the capital of Finland since the early 19th century.
-Its waterfront setting, charming Art Nouveau architecture, cutting edge design, and easy-going attitude entices plenty of visitors each year.
+Its waterfront setting, charming Art Nouveau architecture, cutting-edge design, and easy-going attitude entices plenty of visitors each year.
 That being said, the area surrounding Helsinki has also got a lot to offer in the way of unimaginably immaculate nature, charming towns, historic castles, and more.
-These places are convenient to reach with the aid of the efficient Finnish public transportation system.
 Here are our recommendations on the best day trips from Helsinki.

 - Nuuksio National Park

 - Häme Castle